jsommers/switchyard/documentation/writing_a_program.rst

 In the example above, notice that we also changed the ``print`` function calls to ``log_info``.
 Switchyard uses built-in Python logging capabilities (see :py:mod:`logging` in the Python library reference) for printing various notices to the console.
 The logging functions, described in :ref:`logging-label`, each just accept one string parameter which is just the text to be printed on the console.

+For full details of the ``send_packet`` and ``recv_packet`` method calls, refer to :ref:`netobj` in the :ref:`apiref` section at the end of this documentation.

+.. _intf-overview:

 Getting information about ports (interfaces) on the device
 ----------------------------------------------------------

-The only other methods available the network object relate to getting information about the ports/interfaces attached to the device on which the Switchyard code is running.
+Other methods available the network object relate to getting information about the ports/interfaces attached to the device on which the Switchyard code is running.
 The two basic methods are ``interfaces`` and ``ports``.
-These methods are aliases and do exactly the same thing:
+These methods are aliases and do exactly the same thing.
+In particular:

-.. py:method:: interfaces()
+ * ``interfaces()``

-   Get a list of interfaces that are configured on the current network device.
-   An alias method ``ports`` does exactly the same thing.

-   :return: list of ``Interface`` objects
+   This method returns a list of interfaces that are configured on the network device, as a list of ``Interface`` objects.
+The alias method ``ports()`` does exactly the same thing.
+There is no inherent ordering to the list of ``Interface`` objects returned.

-Each object returned from the ``interfaces`` or ``ports`` method is an instance of the class ``Interface`` and describes one interface/port on the device.
-The ``Interface`` class is defined in the module ``switchyard.lib.interface``:

-.. py:class:: switchyard.lib.interface.Interface

-   .. py:attribute:: name
+Each ``Interface`` object has a set of properties that can be used to access various configured attributes for the interface:

-      The name of the interface (e.g., eth0) as a string
+ * ``name``: returns the name of the interface (e.g., ``en0``) as a string.

-   .. py:attribute:: ethaddr

-      The Ethernet address associated with the interface, as a :py:class:`switchyard.lib.address.EthAddr` instance.
+ * ``ethaddr``: returns the Ethernet address associated with the interface, as a :py:class:`switchyard.lib.address.EthAddr` instance.

-   .. py:attribute:: ipaddr

-      The IPv4 address associated with the interface, if any.
-Returns an object of type :py:class:`IPv4Address`.
+ * ``ipaddr``: returns the IPv4 address associated with the interface, if any.
+This property returns an object of type :py:class:`IPv4Address`.
 If there is no address assigned to the interface, the address is 0.0.0.0.
-      A limitation with the Interface implementation in Switchyard at present is that only one address can be associated with an interface, and it must be an IPv4 address.
+A current limitation with the ``Interface`` implementation in Switchyard is that only one address can be associated with an interface, and it must be an IPv4 address.
+Eventually, Switchyard will fully support IPv6 addresses, and multiple IP addresses per interface.

-   .. py:attribute:: netmask

-      The network mask associated with the IPv4 address assigned to the interface.
+ * ``netmask``: returns the network mask associated with the IPv4 address assigned to the interface.
 The netmask defaults to 255.255.255.255 (/32) if none is specified.

-   .. py:attribute:: ifnum

-      Each interface has an integer associated with it.
-This property returns that value.
+ * ``ifnum``: returns an integer index associated with the interface.

-   .. py:attribute:: iftype

-      This property holds a value from the :py:class:`switchyard.lib.interface.InterfaceType` enumerated type.
+ * ``iftype``: returns the type of the interface, if it can be inferred by Switchyard.
+The return type is a value from the :py:class:`switchyard.lib.interface.InterfaceType` enumerated type.
 The type can either be ``Unknown``, ``Loopback``, ``Wired``, or ``Wireless``.
 The type is automatically set when an interface is initialized.
 Note that in some cases the type can be inferred, but in others it cannot (thus the potential for an ``Unknown`` value).

 All the above properties except ``ifnum`` and ``iftype`` are modifiable.
 Changing them can be accomplished just by assigning a new value to the property.
 Beware, though, that changing address values has no effect on the underlying host operating system if Switchyard is run in a live environment, so you would generally be wise to leave the addresses alone.

+For full interface details, see :ref:`intf-detail`.

-For example, to simply print out information regarding each interface defined on the current network device, you could use the following program:
+As an example, to simply print out information regarding each interface defined on the current network device, you could use the following program:

 .. code-block:: python

     def main(net):
         for intf in net.interfaces():
-            print (intf.name, intf.ethaddr, intf.ipaddr, intf.netmask)
+            log_info("{} has ethaddr {} and ipaddr {}/{} and is of type {}".format( intf.name, intf.ethaddr, intf.ipaddr, intf.netmask, intf.iftype.name))

         # could also be:
         # for intf in net.ports():